MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-issuing-electronic-invoices-finance-supply-chain-management.md

 |Norwegian electronic invoice                       |Norway          |
 |Spanish electronic invoice                         |Spain           |

-In the cases where there is a legacy electronic invoicing feature, supported the country localizations scope, the activation of the Feature enables the issuing of electronic invoices through the Electronic invoicing add-on and turns-off the former feature.
+When there is a legacy Electronic invoicing feature that is supported in a country/region's localizations scope, activating one of these features turns off the legacy feature and enables electronic invoices to be issued through the Electronic invoicing add-on.

 > [!IMPORTANT]
-> After enabling Electronic Invoicing add-on integration in the feature management, the new electronic invoicing experience is switched off by default.
-You use the feature concept to enable selectively new experience for legal entities using country / region specific functionality for corresponding geographies. **Global** controls the new experience for all the remaining county / regions than listed in the page.
+> After the Electronic invoicing add-on integration feature is enabled, the new Electronic invoicing experience is turned off by default.
+You use the feature concept to selectively enable new experiences for legal entities using country/region-specific functionality. **Global** controls the new experience for all the remaining county/regions that aren't listed in the table.

 ## Submit electronic documents